-Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered Framework for provision of homes including approach to mix of homes across borough Framework for provision of homes including minimum design and amenity standards for family homes Croydon Council will set framework Proposals DPD In interim rely on Saved UDP policies Provision of affordable homes Developers and Croydon Council working in partnership with Registered Providers Planning obligation agreements with developers Croydon Council New Build Programme Registered Providers build programmes 2011 -2031 2036 All Places Review policy in Croydon Local Plan: Strategic Policies Update Affordable Housing Viability Assessment Review Housing Strategy
+Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered Provision of affordable homes Developers and Croydon Council working in partnership with Registered Providers Planning obligation agreements with developers Croydon Council New Build Programme Registered Providers build programmes 2011- 2031 2036 All Places Review policy in Croydon Local Plan: Strategic Policies Update Affordable Housing Viability Assessment Review Housing Strategy

-Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered 40-39 new pitches for Gypsy and Travellers Croydon Council Croydon Council will allocate land for new pitches in the Croydon Local Plan: Detailed Policies and Proposals DPD.
+Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered 10-36 new pitches for Gypsy and Travellers Croydon Council Croydon Council will allocate land for new pitches in the Croydon Local Plan: Detailed Policies and Proposals DPD.
 Provision of pitches on a site dependent either on a private development or a Registered Provider.
-20112016 - 2021 2036 All Places Review Croydon Local Plan: Detailed Policies and Proposals DPD Re-appraise availability of land in borough to identify new sites for Gypsy and Traveller pitches Work with Registered Providers and public sector land owners in Croydon to identify other potential for new pitches
+2011 2016- 2021 2036 All Places Review Croydon Local Plan: Detailed Policies and Proposals DPD Re-appraise availability of land in borough to identify new sites for Gypsy and Traveller pitches Work with Registered Providers and public sector land owners in Croydon to identify other potential for new pitches

-Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered CD2 Innovation and investment into the borough will be increased Croydon Council Coast to Capital Local Enterprise Partnership Developers Landowners Croydon Council will allocate land for employment activities and Enterprise Centres in the Croydon Local Plan: Detailed Policies and Proposals DPD Coast to Capital LEP will assist with promotion 2011- 2031 2036 Croydon Opportunity Area and Coulsdon Review policy in Croydon Local Plan: Strategic Policies Review Economic Development Strategy Apply planning obligations requirements more flexibly SP3 - Employment A network of Enterprise Centres Croydon Council Coast to Capital Local Enterprise Partnership Studio space providers Landowners Croydon Council will allocate land Coast to Capital LEP will assist with promotion Studio space providers will provide Enterprise Centres 2011-2021 Croydon Opportunity Area, Purley, Crystal Palace & Upper Norwood and South Norwood/ Portland Road Review policy in Croydon Local Plan: Strategic Policies Review timetable for preparing Croydon Local Plan: Detailed Policies and Proposals DPD Review Economic Development Strategy
+Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered SP3 - Innovation and investment into the borough will be increased Croydon Council Coast to Capital Local Enterprise Partnership Developers Landowners Croydon Council will allocate land for employment activities and Enterprise Centres in the Croydon Local Plan: Detailed Policies and Proposals DPD Coast to Capital LEP will assist with promotion 2011- 2031 2036 Croydon Opportunity Area and Coulsdon Review policy in Croydon Local Plan: Strategic Policies Review Economic Development Strategy Apply planning obligations requirements more flexibly Employment A network of Enterprise Centres Croydon Council Coast to Capital Local Enterprise Partnership Studio space providers Landowners Croydon Council will allocate land Coast to Capital LEP will assist with promotion Studio space providers will provide Enterprise Centres 2011-2021 Croydon Opportunity Area, Purley, Crystal Palace & Upper Norwood and South Norwood/ Portland Road Review policy in Croydon Local Plan: Strategic Policies Review timetable for preparing Croydon Local Plan: Detailed Policies and Proposals DPD Review Economic Development Strategy

-Policy (Where we wa to be) what will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered Protection of industrial and warehousing land and premises Croydon Council Croydon Council will use the Development Management process to protect existing industrial and warehousing land and premises from change of use or redevelopment to non Class B uses 2011 -2031 2036 All Places Review policy in Croydon Local Plan: Strategic Policies Review Economic Development Strategy Work with Croydon Council's Economic Development service to promote industrial areas
+Policy (Where we want to be) What will be delivered Who will deliver it How it will be delivered When it will be delivered Where it will be delivered What we will do if the policy is not being delivered Protection of industrial and warehousing land and premises Croydon Council Croydon Council will use the Development Management process to protect existing industrial and warehousing land and premises from change of use or redevelopment to non Class B uses 2011- 2031 2036 All Places Review policy in Croydon Local Plan: Strategic Policies Review Economic Development Strategy Work with Croydon Council's Economic Development service to promote industrial areas